ArtemVaniukov/MVP_Demo/README.md

 Model-View-Presenter demo with Unit Tests

 A small App using MVP architecture with Assembly and Router

-\nMock data taken from jsonplaceholder.typicode.com
+Mock data taken from jsonplaceholder.typicode.com